OfficeDev/outlook-dev-docs/docs/actionable-messages/identity-linking.md

 ## Example

 You can use the following sample card in the [Card Playground](https://messagecardplayground.azurewebsites.net/) to see this in action.
 The endpoint in this card will prompt you to login to the Microsoft identity platform and (with your consent) will make a Graph request to [get your profile](/graph/api/user-get?view=graph-rest-1.0).
+The code for this endpoint is available as a sample on [GitHub](https://github.com/OfficeDev/outlook-actionable-messages-identity-linking).

 ```json
 {